Track the lifecycle of jobs with the Grepr REST API

 Streaming

-job submitted
+job submitted for creation:

 PENDING

 : The job has been submitted for creation but has not reached its desired state yet.
-Grepr allocates appropriate resources, starts the job and ensures it's in a healthy state.RUNNING
+Grepr allocates appropriate resources, starts the job, and ensures it’s in a healthy state.RUNNING

 : The job is running and processing data.STOPPED

-, the job will continue to be in a suspended state.
-When started again, the job will resume processing data from where it left off.FAILED
+: The job has been stopped and is not processing data.
+When it starts again, the job will resume processing data from where it left off.FAILED

-Update Job lifecycle
+Update job lifecycle

 Job updates in Grepr are versioned.
-An update, therefore, means Grepr will update state for both the version getting
+An update, therefore, means Grepr will update the state for both the version getting retired and the version getting deployed concurrently.
+Grepr additionally allows users to specify a rollbackEnabled

 parameter while updating the job.
 If set to true